I've packaged this article up and released a library, @celine/celine. It has a nicer API too. Check it out! (o˘◡˘o)

 Instead, people will:

-1. First use an interactive notebook like Jupyter, Pluto.jl or Observable to do data exploration, analysis and visualisation,
+1. Use an interactive notebook like Jupyter, RStudio, Pluto.jl or Observable to do data exploration, analysis and visualisation,

-2. Then move to publishing platforms like Quarto, Typst, Overleaf, pure LaTeX, or a WYSIWYG editor to typeset their work.
+2. Move to a publishing platform like Typst, Overleaf, pure LaTeX, or a WYSIWYG editor to typeset their work,

-I think self-contained HTML files can be used for both of these stages, and prevent a lot of faffing around with CLI tooling, CI steps, or 3rd-party platforms.
+I think a HTML file can be used for all 3 of these stages, and prevent a lot of faffing around with manual processes, CLI tooling, CI steps and 3rd-party platforms.

 HTML's typesetting capabilities are well documented, but its capabilities as a platform for data exploration, analysis and visualisation are not.